CasperLabs/stests/docs/usage_lrt.md

 ## ELK integration

 The stests library emits various [events](../stests/events.py) of interest, some of which are related to the internal dynamics of stests itself, whilst others are related to chain activity.
 The stests logging events are emitted as JSON blobs & are comsumable by logstash.
-To instrruct stests to push logs to logstash you can edit the `STESTS_LOGGING_LOGSTASH` prefixed stests environment variables file (see `$HOME/.casperlabs-stests/vars`).
-This assumes that you have correctly setup the local logstash daemon.
+To instruct stests to push logs to logstash you can edit the `STESTS_LOGGING_LOGSTASH` prefixed stests environment variables file (see `$HOME/.casperlabs-stests/vars`).
+This assumes that you have corectly setup the local logstash daemon.